Matthew Part Three: Dive

 Jesus didn’t give up on God’s promises that were spoken about in the Old Testament.
 He didn’t come in and say, “No, sorry I changed my mind, now I’m doing a new thing, the old promises are cancelled and now I am making new ones.”
 No, He said, “I didn’t come to abolish them as though they didn’t matter I COMPLETED them.”
 ‘But Katie,’ I hear you say, ‘why make such a big deal about a seemingly insignificant difference?
 We know that Jesus brought a new covenant, a new freedom and life so why does it matter whether he abolished or fulfilled, cancelled or completed the old to bring the new?’

 It matters and let me tell you why:

 Some people think of God and Jesus like this.
-Jesus came in and threw the Old Testament Covenant (contract) out, including all the promises, and he made a new contract with everyone.
-But Matthew is passionate about correcting this, Jesus came and fulfilled all the promises of the Old Testament Covenant, stamped completed on all of them and then set a new Covenant with even better blessings in place.
+Jesus came in and threw the Old Testament Covenant (contract) out, including all the promises, and He made a new contract with everyone.
+But Matthew is passionate about correcting this; Jesus came and fulfiled all the promises of the Old Testament Covenant, stamped COMPLETED on all of them and then set a New Covenant with even better blessings in place.
 He stamped COMPLETED on the contract not CANCELLED!

-Some of you today need to read Matthew and see that God is faithful, trustworthy and true, and he didn’t change his mind about what he said in the Old Testament, he fulfilled it.
+Some of you today need to read Matthew and see that God is faithful, trustworthy and true, and He didn’t change His mind about what He said in the Old Testament, He fulfilled it through His Son.
 He completed one contract and started a new one.
-He is faithful and true.
 He is the same yesterday, today and forever.
-You can trust him, he doesn’t change his mind, his words are worthy of your trust and faith.
+You can trust Him, He doesn’t change His mind, His words are worthy of your trust and faith.

 Have a great time in your last week in this incredible gospel!